GabeScott/standard-works-vault/General Conference/1984 October - “He Returned Speedily”.md

 Brothers and sisters, I want you to know that I stand before you as a living example of Elder Ashton’s definition of endurance.
 Waiting to stand before these microphones, I have endured pain, anguish, and all the other characteristics he spoke of.

 Obedience to God’s commands and a willingness to serve have always been requisites for a true disciple of the Lord Jesus Christ.
-Paul teaches us that even the Savior, “though he were a Son, yet learned he obedience by the things which he suffered.”
-(Heb.
-5:8.)
+Paul teaches us that even the Savior, “though he were a Son, yet learned he obedience by the things which he suffered.” ([[Hebrews 5.8|Heb.
+5:8]].)
 Our willingness to humble ourselves and shed the shackles of selfishness seems imperative to our progress and true happiness in this life.
 Isaiah penned these truths:

 “Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.

-“If ye be willing and obedient, ye shall eat the good of the land.”
-(Isa.
-1:18–19.)
+“If ye be willing and obedient, ye shall eat the good of the land.” ([[Isaiah 1.18|Isa.
+1:18–19]][[Isaiah 1.19|]].)

-The great test of time reveals that he who refuses to accept these true principles becomes unhappy and dissatisfied and, as the Prophet Joseph indicated, “is left unto himself, to kick against the pricks, to persecute the saints, and to fight against God.”
-(D&C 121:38.)
+The great test of time reveals that he who refuses to accept these true principles becomes unhappy and dissatisfied and, as the Prophet Joseph indicated, “is left unto himself, to kick against the pricks, to persecute the saints, and to fight against God.” ([[D&C 121.38|D&C 121:38]].)

 In the Book of Mormon a great story and teaching experience unfolds as Alma, the son of Alma, begins his ministry in establishing the Church among his people.
 From Zarahemla to Gideon the Church was set in order and the gospel of Jesus Christ taught.
 After a season Alma took his journeys into the land of Melek.
 There Alma had great success.
 The people heard and believed the word of God and were baptized throughout all the land.